thomas-marquis/mistral-client/docs/references/client.md

 # Client

+## Creating a client

-Create a new client with the `.mistral.New` function.
+Create a new client with the `mistral.New` function.

 **Arguments:**